hellmarbecker/blog/_drafts/2022-01-06-partitioning-in-druid-part-1-dynamic-and-hash-partitioning.markdown

 ## Hash Partitioning

 Now, let's try something different.

+_Hash partitioning_ computes a hash key based on a set of one or more dimension values, and assigns the partition based on that key.
+What are the consequences?

 Set the partitioning to `hashed`, and enter `channel` for the dimensions.
 Also set the target rows to 14,000, so we get three partitions again.

 ![Hash Partitioning](/assets/2022-01-06-3-hash.jpg)